fif911/CrowdNav/README.md

 ### Notes

-* To let the system stabalize, no message is sent to kafka or CSV in the first 1000 ticks .
+* To let the system stabilize, no message is sent to kafka or CSV in the first 1000 ticks .